Table of content

 1. Social commerce

 Social media platforms allow e-commerce websites to rapidly reach a large audience and increase customer engagement.
-Social commerce is the process of selling products directly on social media channels such as Facebook and Instagram.
+In social commerce, customers can buy products through social media channels (Hootsuite).
 This e-commerce trend is changing the way consumers shop by giving them deeply personalized product offers with customized, time-based offers.

 For instance, e-commerce retailers can run interactive 3D ads on Facebook.
 This allows viewers to interact with the product in real-time and engages them better.
 By using a call-to-action button, the viewers can be directly taken to the product checkout page to complete the purchase.